MOUNT ZION — Every pitch was followed up by a loud pop of the glove and notes being scribbled on notepads.

 That was before the game even started.

-Effingham senior Zach Lee threw pitch after pitch in the bullpen, which is directly behind the Mount Zion home dugout, to warm up for Tuesday's Apollo Conference doubleheader against the Braves.
+Effingham senior Zack Lee threw pitch after pitch in the bullpen, which is directly behind the Mount Zion home dugout, to warm up for Tuesday's Apollo Conference doubleheader against the Braves.
 Behind Lee were scouts from roughly 15 Major League Baseball teams, each there to get a look at the righty with a fastball that hits 93 miles per hour who is signed to attend the University of Kentucky next season and is ranked as the No. 6 prospect in Illinois according to Prep Baseball Report.

 “I could feel their presence behind me," Lee said between games of the doubleheader.
 "I was like, ‘There are a lot more people here than usual.’"